The Cop Number of the One-Cop-Moves Game on Planar Graphs: The Cops and Robbers Game Versus the One-Cop-Moves Game on Planar Graphs

-We organise the proof of Theorem \ref{thm:onecopmoveslowerbound} into three main sections.
+It may seem excessive to devote an entire paper to a result that only marginally improves the current best lower bound of $3$, but the one-cop-moves game appears to be considerably more complex (in terms of possible strategies for the cops and the robber) than the classical game, and as we will explain in Section \ref{sec:graphconstruction}, we obtained the graph $\cD$ after attempting a number of simpler variants.
+We organize the proof of Theorem \ref{thm:onecopmoveslowerbound} into three main sections.
 Section \ref{sec:graphconstruction} details the construction of the planar graph $\cD$ with a one-cop-moves cop number of at least $4$.
 Section \ref{sec:lemmas} establishes some preparatory lemmas for the proof that $c_1(\cD) \geq 4$.
 Section \ref{sec:robberstrategy} describes a winning strategy for a single robber against three cops in the one-cop-moves game played on $\cD$.